-In the summer of 2012, Dr. Johnson was named executive dean of OU-HCOM.
-In that role, he is leading a college with a national reputation for training primary care physicians (60 percent of its graduates go into primary care) and overseeing a period of unprecedented growth as it almost doubles its enrollment and prepares to open two extension campuses – in Dublin, Ohio, in July 2014, and in northeast Ohio in affiliation with the Cleveland Clinic, in July 2015.
+Since the summer of 2012, Dr. Johnson has served as executive dean of the Heritage College, where he leads a medical school with a national reputation for training primary care physicians (nearly half of its graduates go into primary care).
+During his tenure, he also has overseen a period of unprecedented growth for the college, with the opening of new campuses in Dublin, Ohio, in July 2014 with OhioHealth as preeminent education partner, and in July 2015 in northeast Ohio in affiliation with Cleveland Clinic.

-Nationally, Dr. Johnson is active in educational policy and holds numerous leadership roles within the osteopathic profession.
-He currently sits on the Commission on Osteopathic College Accreditation and is the vice chair of the American Osteopathic Association (AOA) Bureau of Osteopathic Graduate Medical Education Development.
-He is a member of the AOA/American Association of Colleges of Osteopathic Medicine's Blue Ribbon Commission for the Advancement of Osteopathic Medical Education, which in 2013 released, " Building the Future: Educating the 21st Century Physician ," an innovative model of physician education that was developed to address the primary care medical needs of the country.
+In addition to his duties as executive dean, in January 2018 Dr. Johnson was chosen to also serve as chief medical affairs officer for Ohio University.
+Nationally, he is active in educational policy and holds numerous leadership roles within the osteopathic medical profession.
+He is chair of the Ohio Council of Medical School Deans and the Assembly of Presidents for the American Association of Colleges of Osteopathic Medicine (AACOM), sits on the AACOM Board of Deans, and is vice chair of the American Osteopathic Association Bureau of Osteopathic Graduate Medical Education Development.
+He was a member of the historic AOA/AACOM Blue Ribbon Commission for the Advancement of Osteopathic Medical Education, which in 2013 released its landmark report " Building the Future: Educating the 21 st Century Physician ," an innovative blueprint for transforming physician education that was developed to address the primary care medical needs of the country.

 A 1992 graduate of UNECOM, Dr. Johnson is certified by the American Osteopathic Board of Family Physicians and the American Osteopathic Board of Neuromusculoskeletal Medicine.
-He completed his residency at UNECOM where he served as chief resident.
-Dr. Johnson earned a bachelor's degree in biology from St. Michael's College in Burlington, Vt.
+He completed his residency at UNECOM, where he served as chief resident.
+Dr. Johnson earned a bachelor's degree in biology from St. Michael's College in Burlington, VT.